skip to main content

 Who is performing at the Daytona 500?

-Cuban-American rapper and singer Pitbull will perform at the Daytona 500 Pre-Race Show.
+Country singer Miranda Lambert will perform at the Daytona 500 Pre-Race Show.

 Why you should trust us

-Our sports experts researched and tested over a dozen TV providers to find the most affordable and reliable way to watch the Daytona 500.
-We examined cable, satellite, and live TV streaming services side by side, focusing on each provider’s pricing, channel availability, and sign-up process.
-This allowed us to bring you the best viewing options for the race and NASCAR season ahead.
+CableTV.com sports writer, Chantel Buchi, researched and tested over a dozen TV providers to find the most affordable and reliable way to watch the Daytona 500.
+She examined cable, satellite, and live TV streaming services side by side, focusing on each provider’s pricing, channel availability, and sign-up process.
+This allowed her to bring you the best viewing options for the race and NASCAR season ahead.

 Check out our How We Rank page to learn more about our methods.